 "The U.S. Food and Drug Administration today cleared a new screening test that predicts a patient's risk of future coronary heart disease (CHD) events, such as heart attacks.

 FDA cleared the test for use in all adults with no history of hear"...

 Medical Editor: John P. Cunha, DO, FACOEP

 Definity (perflutren lipid microsphere) Injectable Suspension is a contrast agent used to brighten and clarify images of the heart during echocardiograms.
-Common side effects of Definity include back and chest pain, headache, dizziness, and nausea.
+Common side effects of Definity include injection site reactions, back and chest pain, headache, dizziness, nausea, and flushing.